mohamedsamara/webpack-static-pages/README.md

 ## Description

-This is a basic webpack static pages starter
+This is a basic webpack static pages starter with jQuery UI, Bootstrap and Less.

+## Demo

+This application is deployed on Heroku.
+Please check it out :smile: [here](https://webpack-static-pages.firebaseapp.com/).

 ## Install